appnexus/sicksync/README.md

 ## Migrating to from 1.x to 2.x

 2.x introduces a number of new and breaking changes.
-It's worthwhile to upgrade, as sicksync now has better reliabitiliy and extensibility in 2.x.
+It's worthwhile to upgrade, as sicksync now has better reliabitiliy, new functionality, and extensibility in 2.x.
+Aside from command-line changes, sicksync 2.x also introduces a breaking config change as well.
+Below are the steps you'll need to run in order to migrate to sicksync 2.x:

 1. Update sicksync locally: `npm i -g sicksync`.
-2. Run the command `sicksync migrate`.
+2. Run the command `sicksync update --migrate-config`.
 This will automatically move your config file, and update it.
-3. Update sicksync remotely: `ssh username@devbox "npm i -g sicksync"`.
+3. Run `sicksync update`.
+This will update your remote machine to the latest version of sicksync.
-4. Remove the config file from your remote maching: `rm ~/.sicksync-config.json`
+4. Remove the config file from your remote and local machines: `rm ~/.sicksync-config.json`

 After this, you'll see when updates are available when running sicksync, and can easily update by running `sicksync update`.